 Responsibility is the ability to be responsible for what is happening, but to choose your own response is the basis of efficiency and each of the other habits.

-The most effective way to see ourr ultimate goal is to develop a personal mission statement or philosophy.
-He recommends to focus on what you want to be (your nature) and on what you would like to dedicate your life (on your contributions and achievements).
-And if, having done it once, you will realize your mission, realize your motion vector, you’ll get the basis for the development of your proactivity.
+The most effective way to see our ultimate goal is to develop a personal mission statement or philosophy.
+He recommends focusing on what you want to be (your nature) and on what you would like to dedicate your life (on your contributions and achievements).
+And if having done it once, you will realize your mission, realize your motion vector, you’ll get the basis for the development of your proactivity.
 You will get a vision and a set of values to guide your actions.
 You will have a life “compass” in accordance with which you’ll set long-term and short-term goals.

-Life focused on principles is characterized by wisdom and inner orientation.
+A life focused on principles is characterized by wisdom and inner orientation.
 In this case, you are not subject to influence from other people or circumstances.
-Your decisions are effective due to the fact that their source are “accurate maps” with predictable results.
+Your decisions are effective due to the fact that their source is “accurate maps” with predictable results.
 And taking them you feel moral satisfaction.
 Because instead of having to live under the scenarios provided to you by your parents, society, genes, you write your lofe-scenario yourself.

 It suffices to define two or three important results you want to achieve in order to move forward – and this simple act will open the overall perspective of your life and will indicate the direction of your development.

 Management is discipline, adherence to the established order.
 But not only.
 It is equally important to give priority to the key issues, the most important at the moment.